mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ## Prerequisites

 !
-We use the Yocto Project's **krogoth** branch below. *Building meta-mender on other releases of the Yocto Project will likely not work seamlessly.* `meta-mender` has other branches like [daisy](https://github.com/mendersoftware/meta-mender/tree/daisy?target=_blank), but these branches are no longer maintained by Mender developers.
+We use the Yocto Project's **krogoth** branch below. *Building meta-mender on other releases of the Yocto Project will likely not work seamlessly.* We use the `stable` branch in `meta-mender`, which builds a stable version of Mender for the latest Yocto Project release. `meta-mender` also has other branches like [daisy](https://github.com/mendersoftware/meta-mender/tree/daisy?target=_blank) that correspond to Yocto Project releases , but these branches are no longer maintained by Mender developers.
 Please reach out on the [Mender community mailing list](https://groups.google.com/a/lists.mender.io/forum?target=_blank#!forum/mender) if you would like help with getting Mender to work on other versions of the Yocto Project.

 The required meta layers are found in the following repositories: